Chapel and Fellowship Hall

 - The wall hangings, located in the foyer, were designed and woven from pure silk by Mrs. Betty Smith of Hot Springs.
 The blue hanging is entitled “Laurel of Mars Hill” and the rust-colored hanging is “Jubilee.”

 - The pulpit is made of solid cherry that was cut from a tree felled on the campus in 1964.
-The communion table is of solid cherry from the same tree as the pulpit, constructed by Mr. James Fish, retired Director of the Physical Plant at the college.
-The table contains six stained glass pieces that represent the Father, the Son, the Holy Ghost, Peace, Justice and Feeding the Hungry.
+The communion table is of solid cherry from the same tree as the pulpit, constructed by Mr. James Fish, retired Director of the Physical Plant at the university.
+The table contains six stained glass pieces that represent the Father, the Son, the Holy Ghost, Peace, Justice, and Feeding the Hungry.

-- The entry doors, made of Honduras mahogany, were designed and carved by former MHC President Fred Bentley, who spent approximately 200 hours in their creation.
+- The entry doors, made of Honduras mahogany, were designed and carved by former Mars Hill President Fred Bentley, who spent approximately 200 hours in their creation.
 The doors contain 20 scenes from the Old Testament and 20 scenes from the New Testament.
 The Cross, Pulpit and Communion Table were all designed by Dr. Bentley.

 The chapel is a popular place for weddings, and seats approximately 275.